brson/the-end-of-unsafety/script.md

 will become increasingly difficult to choose C and C++ over Rust.

 The legacy of C and C++ will continue for many decades, but the future is in safety.
-And the future is in Rust.
+And the future is written in Rust.

 ## FIN